DigitalCoreNZ/hashnode/cmdpvjgk2002u02la6nmh5xb1.md

 ## The Big Picture.

 The Breakthrough Method of Agile AI-Driven Development (BMAD Method) is a powerful natural language framework designed to enhance software development and other domains through specialized AI agents.
-This guide provides a synthesized overview of how the BMAD Method works, its key components, and how you can customize it to meet your specific requirements.
+This guide provides an overview of how the BMAD Method works, its key components, and how I can customize it to meet my specific requirements.

 ---